Leixb/UPC-SIM_car_prices/README.md

-**This course project (Assignment 1) is concerned with numeric model building for scraped data of used cars, which have been separated into files corresponding to each car manufacturer (only Mercedes, BMW, Volkswagen and Audi cars are to be considered):** `Y-Price` (Numeric Target).
+**This course project (Assignment 1) is concerned with numeric model building for scraped data of used cars, which have been separated into files corresponding to each car manufacturer (only Mercedes, BMW, Volkswagen and Audi's cars are to be considered):** `Y-Price` (Numeric Target).

 **Aim is to predict how much you should sell your old car.
 It involves a numeric outcome.
-A random sample containing 5000 registers combining Audi, VW, Merc and BMW  registers has to be retained by each group.
+A random sample containing 5000 registers combining Audi, VW, Merc and BMW  registers have to be retained by each group.
 Data from:** [kaggle][1]

 1. Determine if the response variable (price) has an acceptably normal distribution.
 Address test to discard serial correlation.

-2. Indicate by exploration of the data which are apparently the variables most associated with the response variable (use only the indicated variables).
+2. Indicate by exploration of the data, which are apparently the variables most associated with the response variable (use only the indicated variables).

-3. Define a polytomic factor f.age for the covariate car age according to its quartiles and argue if the average price depends on the level of age.
+3. Define a polytomic factor f.age for the covariate car age according to its quartiles, and argue if the average price depends on the level of age.
    Statistically justify the answer.

 4. Calculate and interpret the anova model that explains car price according to